nerdfiles/hypermedia-orientation/index.md

 We need to adapt this question to account for the understanding that the English, as much as any other language, involves ambiguity: we cannot just throw FOL into the web space; to adjust:

-Isn't there a need for cacheing the results of the various reasons in First-order modal Logic (as well as Free Logic, Intuitionistic and other non-classical logics which might include "domain functions," etc. such that assignments are made to each possible world its own domain)?
+Isn't there a need for cacheing the results of the various reasons in First-order modal Logic (FOML; as well as Free Logic, Intuitionistic and other non-classical logics which might include "domain functions," etc. such that assignments are made to each possible world its own domain)?

-Indeed, the web may never be unified according to facts: there is no ultimate language (François Laruelle).
-At most, we have correlational matrices from which to model domains in the web's possibility space of action.
+Indeed, the semantic web may never be unified according to facts: there is no ultimate language (Principles of Non-philosophy.
+François Laruelle).
+At most, we have correlational matrices from which to model domains (functionality) in the web's possibility space of action (see DeLanda).

 # Metaproblems to sell more problems